-Active from 160m through 23cm - both SSB/CW.
+Active from 160m through 13cm - SSB/CW and digital modes.
 My activities are focused towards 6m and 10m DXing and contesting from QTH just to the north west of Brisbane city in grid QG62lp.

 Antenna system includes: 160m quarter wave sloper - 75m full-wave loop - 40m dipole - 20m 5 element mono yagi - 15m 5 element mono yagi - 10m 5 element mono yagi – 6m 9 element 6M2WLC yagi - 2m 12 element DL6WU yagi - 70cm 28 element DL6WU yagi - 23cm 36 DL6WU yagi - mounted across 3 towers.
 Plus 2.4GHz and 10GHz for field day and portable operation.

 Tower #1: 5 element 14MHz yagi @ 20mAGL and 9 element 6M2WLC 50MHz yagi @ 24mAGL